2016 Washington Redskins season: Week 13: at Arizona Cardinals

 Kirk Cousins attempted to drive down the field but was intercepted by Patrick Peterson to seal the second straight loss for the Washington Redskins.
-With the loss, the 'Skins dropped to 6-5-1 and allowed the Cowboys to clinch a playoff spot by virtue of the loss.
+With the loss, the 'Skins dropped to 6–5–1 and allowed the Cowboys to clinch a playoff spot by virtue of the loss.

 Week 14: at Philadelphia Eagles

 The Redskins rebounded from a disappointing loss at Arizona to break their two-game losing streak.
 Chris Thompson scored the game-winning touchdown, while Ryan Kerrigan sealed the game with a strip sack of Carson Wentz.
+Washington would not sweep the Eagles again until 2020.

 Week 15: vs. Carolina Panthers

 Josh Norman's revenge against his former team came up short in an abysmal Monday Night performance by the Redskins.

 Week 16: at Chicago Bears

 Week 17: vs. New York Giants

-With their playoff hopes on the line, the Redskins hosted the 10-5 New York Giants.
+With their playoff hopes on the line, the Redskins hosted the 10–5 New York Giants.
 The Redskins were pressured all day and two picks by Dominique Rodgers-Cromartie made the Redskins miss out on the playoffs.